Quantum capacity analysis of finite-dimensional lossy channels: Degradability analysis

-By construction, this map is linear and trace-preserving, however it is not guaranteed to be completely positive.
-We can check that numerically with relative ease by computing the eigenvalues of its Choi matrix (see \cite{choitheorem}, \cite{jamiolkowski}).
+For any invertible MAD channel $\Phi_{\Gamma}$ (see \eqref{invertibilitycondition11}) we can check whether it is degradable by observing that the degrading channel $\Lambda _\Gamma$ which maps ${\Phi} _\Gamma$ into its complementary $\tilde{\Phi} _\Gamma$ must fulfil the identity By construction, this map is linear and trace-preserving, however it is not guaranteed to be completely positive.
+We can check that numerically with relative ease by computing the eigenvalues of its Choi matrix~\cite{choitheorem,jamiolkowski}.
 The problem of finding the complete analitycal degradability conditions on the $\gamma_{ji}$'s is more complicated.
 The difficulty arises from the fact that the eigenvalue problem involves finding the roots of a polynomial whose degree increases with the dimensionality of the channel.
 We have found a working recipe that allows us to somewhat simplify the problem and through which the complete degradability region for $4$-dimensional MAD channels was found.